SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

      5. The writer spent a lot of time thinking about exactly what they want to think about

+### Pitfalls

+     Time-Crunch

+      1. A process where you write your argument, then search for materials that support your time

 I argue that the thesis itself is a relic of productivity culture.
 Research must be built around a deliverable object.

 I pose for this class.
 A class on experimental infrastructure a alternative to a literature review.